 If I ever come back to Seychelles again I would like to stay in the Chez Batista Villas located on the idyllic Takamaka Beach.
 7 nights in August for two people in this villa is $1200.
 This photo is taken on their ocean view terrace.

 6. Anse Royal beach

 Anse Royal is the most exotic beach on Mahe island with palm trees and mammoth rocks.
-The ocean changes its colour too: it appears to be turquoise when it is bright and sunny and when it is cloudy, it’s an emerald green colour.
+The ocean changes its color too: it appears to be turquoise when it is bright and sunny and when it is cloudy, it’s an emerald green color.
 The only downside is that this beach is just next to the main road so it is always noisy and more crowded than other beaches on the island.

 7. Beau Vallon

 After we had seen all the amazing beaches on Mahe island, we found this one to be the most touristy, crowded, noisy, and also full of restaurants, bars, and hotels.
 Maybe the best day to visit this beach is Wednesday because of the weekly traditional street food market next to the beach.
 It’s a good opportunity to feel the local atmosphere.

 Victoria – the smallest capital town in the world